Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 21.4.1 NetworkManager problems Edit source

 If you have a problem with network connectivity, narrow it down as described in Procedure 21.2, “How to identify network problems”.
-If NetworkManager seems to be the culprit, proceed as follows to get logs providing hints on why NetworkManager fails:
+If NetworkManager looks suspicious, proceed as follows to get logs providing hints on why NetworkManager fails:

 1. Open a shell and log in as root.